jlstjohn/projects/workforcewageeval/README.md

 Model Highlights: Analyzed count data with poisson and quasipoisson regression models.
 Additional analysis performed via ANOVA.

+Conclusion: There is a large amount of overdispersion in the data.
+It is feasible that employee level availability affects weekly wage, however other factors should be taken into consideration when narrowing down location choices for future workforce locations.
+This analysis allows for identifing top locations to consider.

 Included files:
   CSV Data File,
   RMD File,